zalando/faux-pas/README.md

 In order to use the operation correctly one needs to follow these rules:
 1. Unwrap given throwable if it's an instance of `CompletionException`.
-2. Wrap exceptions in a `CompletionException` before throwing.
+2. Wrap checked exceptions in a `CompletionException` before throwing.

 `FauxPas.partially(..)` relives some of the pain by changing the interface and contract a bit to make it more usable.
 The following example is functionally equivalent to the one from above: